 ADP brings more than 75 years of experience to the table.
 Its cloud-based human capital management (HCM) solutions unify payroll software, attendance tracking, employee benefits, and HR tools like learning management and administration.
 This makes it a top choice for businesses in highly regulated industries and those operating in multiple states.

 ADP works for companies of all sizes, from payroll for one employee to enterprise services for 1,000-plus.
 It offers seven service plans: four through Run Powered by ADP (for one to 49 employees) and three through ADP Workforce Now (for 50 or more).
 If you start with a small business tier and your company grows, you can easily upgrade to Workforce Now, which is why ADP is our pick for the best online payroll service for growing businesses.
+Since ADP is designed to work for businesses in multiple states, it’s also a great choice for organizations that plan to expand in new regions.

+When we tested the system, ADP’s intuitive dashboard made it simple to find important payroll data in just a few clicks, and we liked the customizable shortcuts at the top and a left sidebar for payroll, taxes and HR functions.
 Similar to competitors, the system lets you preview account debits before running payroll.
-We liked how the dashboard flags employee records that require attention.
-Unlike most providers, ADP’s payroll software lets you add contractor pay alongside salaried or hourly employees — a real time-saver.
+And unlike most other providers, ADP’s payroll software lets you add contractor pay alongside salaried or hourly employees — a real time-saver.

 ADP is a complete payroll solution with basic and advanced services.
 With seven service plans and the capacity to handle one to 1,000-plus employees, most businesses can take advantage of the vendor’s paperless payroll capabilities, which streamline payment processing and reduce administrative tasks.
 Below are the features that stood out to us during our in-depth examination of ADP’s payroll services.